Namibian Christmas gifts

 32 years of independence

-The church clocks tick differently in Namibia
+Church clocks tick differently in Namibia.

 Confirmands from Untersteinbach support confirmands in Okombahe

-Omikron in Namibia?
+Micron in Namibia?